-To help bring abandoned and underutilized sites back into reuse, the Central Vermont Regional Planning Commission (CVRPC) has received funds from the U.S. EPA’s Brownfields Assessment Grant Program.
-The Central Vermont Brownfields Inventory and Assessment Initiative (CVBIAI) program grants funds to conduct site assessments and related activities at brownfields sites to determine whether a site is, in fact, contaminated.
+To help bring abandoned and underutilized sites back into reuse, the Central Vermont Brownfields Program grants funds to conduct site assessments and related activities at brownfields sites to determine whether a site is, in fact, contaminated.

-The overall goal of the CVBIAI is to return sites with real or perceived contamination to the marketplace or to be reused for the public good such as parks or green space.
-The CVBIAI will provide landowners with a better understanding of the funding sources, benefits, tax incentives, liabilities, insurance protection, and other tools available to redevelop sites.
+The overall goal of the Brownfields Program is to return sites with real or perceived contamination to the marketplace or to be reused for the public good such as housing, commercial uses, parks or green space.
+The program will provide landowners with a better understanding of the funding sources, benefits, tax incentives, liabilities, insurance protection, and other tools available to redevelop sites.

-This project is led by the CVBIAI Advisory Committee whose membership consists of representatives from towns, financial institutions, community development groups, chamber of commerce, law professionals and other interested parties.
+This project is led by the CVRPC Brownfields Advisory Committee whose membership consists of representatives from municipalities, financial institutions, economic development sector, not for profit groups, public health agencies and other interested parties.